harshallmall/djangoblog/README.md

 ### 3. Create the Blog URL Route
 - The "Blog" application inside of the Django project should be the homepage for the entire project.
 In order to have "localhost:8000" default to the Blog, it needs to be imported from the application files to the project root directory files.
 This takes place within the "urls.py" file of each directory.
 - Open the "urls.py" files from the "djangoblog" directory and create a "urls.py" file in the "blog" directory.
-- In the djangoblog "urls.py" file, find the "urlpatterns" array and after the first "path" comma, start a new line underneath it and type `path('', include('blog.urls')),` to direct Django to route the homepage to the blog application.
+- In the djangoblog "urls.py" file, add `, include` to `from django.urls import path` after "path" and then find the "urlpatterns" array.
+After the first "path" comma, start a new line underneath it and type `path('', include('blog.urls')),` to direct Django to route the homepage to the blog application.
 - Open the blog "urls.py" file and type
 ```
 # Importing the "path" function from Django and the "views" from the blog application